claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/Chopra-10.4/README.md

 </figure>
 <h2 id="instructions_on_how_to_run_this_example">Instructions on how to
 run this example</h2>

-<p>To execute this ananlysis in OpenSees the user has to download this
+To execute this ananlysis in OpenSees the user has to download this
-files:</p>
+files:
 <ul>
 <li><a href="Media:EigenAnal_twoStoreyShearFrame8.tcl"
 title="wikilink">EigenAnal_twoStoreyShearFrame.tcl</a></li>